aleksander73/codewars/README.md

 | 7 | 7 kyu | Beginner |
 | 8 | 8 kyu | Beginner |

 Every new user starts at rank `8 kyu` and works their way up by solving challenges (Kata) at or above their current rank.
+You can read more about the ranking system <a href="https://docs.codewars.com/gamification/ranks">here</a>.

-The complete Codewars documentation can be found <a href="https://www.codewars.com/docs">here</a>.
+The complete Codewars documentation can be found <a href="https://docs.codewars.com/">here</a>.

 <a name="profile"/>